 Initially focusing on its 10-hectare property in Santa Ana (Cyberpark) for development, FCLRC is expanding its plans to cover a significantly larger area beyond Cyberpark.
 In doing so, FCLRC can properly envision and execute a master-planned development that incorporates office, residential and retail commercial buildings as well as recreational areas into a self-contained community catering to online gaming and financial technology companies.
-FCLRC expects actual master-planning work to commence late in the second quarter or early in the third quarter of 2019.
+FCLRC expects actual master-planning work to commence early in the third quarter of 2019.
 Horizontal land development preparatory work should begin shortly after.